Tombs to be opened in Vatican City in 1983 missing teen case

 The latest twist in a mystery that has long gripped Italy came a few months ago when the Orlandi family's lawyer received an anonymous tip.

-The family requested the Vatican look into the new lead and on Tuesday officials announced they would dig up the grave under the angel statue, she said.
+The family requested the Vatican look into the new lead and Tuesday, officials announced they would dig up the grave under the angel statue, she said.

-The tombs are due to be opened on July 11 to search for remains.
+The tombs are due to be opened July 11.
 Orlandi’s relatives will be present along with the relatives of the people buried there.

 The exhumed remains will then go through DNA testing in order to establish whether they might be Orlandi’s, Gisotti said.